OrangeRhymeLabs/HelenusDB/README.md

 #HelenusDB: A REST-based, Document-Oriented Cassandra
 ---

-**HelenusDB** marries a simple document storage model (like MongoDB) with the truly horizontal, global, multi-datacenter scalability of Cassandra.
+**HelenusDB** marries a simple BSON-document storage model (like MongoDB) with the truly horizontal, global, multi-datacenter scalability of Cassandra.
 It enables developers to store arbitrary payloads as JSON/BSON, as they would with MongoDB, in a Cassandra cluster.
 It supports indexing, filtering, sorting, querying and pagination
 (via familiar 'limit' and 'offset' query semantics).
 Simple json document storage with effortless scaling, exposed as a REST API or embedded in your application - **that's HelenusDB**!

 ## About the Name